b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 &mdash; [Word of Wisdom—Fish Culture—Dietetics](https://scriptures.byu.edu/#:t1d4ef:j12); George Q. Cannon, [Journal of Discourses 12](https://scriptures.byu.edu/jod/pdf/JoD12/JoD12.pdf):221

 In the above quote, you may find a qualifier that undermines how ridiculous this sounds.
 Before he outlines how *soup* will condemn you for eternity, Apostle Cannon did say "my theory is..."
 To which I might retort that it is irresponsible of anyone in a position of authority or influence to offer conjecture.
 Apostle Cannon is *an apostle*.
-We could also argue that the [[Sources and Links#Journal of Discourses|Journal of Discourses]] isn't a reliable source, to which I might also retort that it sure does get used as a cited source of information by church leaders for being so untrustworthy and apocryphal.
+We could also argue that the [[Sources and Links#Journal of Discourses|Journal of Discourses]] isn't a reliable source, to which I might also retort that it sure does get used as a [[Sources and Links#Journal of Discourses|cited source of information by church leaders]] for being so untrustworthy and apocryphal.

 The only context I really have for this address is "[delivered in the New Tabernacle, Salt Lake City, April 7th 1868](https://contentdm.lib.byu.edu/digital/collection/JournalOfDiscourses3/id/9775/rec/13)."
 That's the right time of year for the semi-annual general conference.
 It certainly *reads* like a conference address.
-But, because it's inconvenient to try and fit into today's understanding of doctrine, [folks at *Saints Unscripted*](https://saintsunscripted.com/faith-and-beliefs/laws-and-ordinances/hot-drinks-word-of-wisdom-tea-and-coffee/) write, concerning soup, "that interpretation has never been upheld by *other* leaders or incorporated into the policy of the Church" (emphasis added.)
+But, because it's inconvenient to try and fit into today's understanding of doctrine, [folks at *Saints Unscripted*](https://saintsunscripted.com/faith-and-beliefs/laws-and-ordinances/hot-drinks-word-of-wisdom-tea-and-coffee/) write concerning soup "that interpretation has never been upheld by *other* leaders or incorporated into the policy of the Church" (emphasis added.)
 Saints Unscripted is the first result I found while searching out defenses of this statement, though I'm confident that they're not the only ones to feel that way.

 I dunno, man... using that metric, no other church leader to my knowledge has called the word *Mormon* [[Name Mormon#2018|a victory for Satan]].
 Maybe we should throw out that "one single solitary discourse" as well?